Sudarshanhingalje/react-quiz-app/README.md

 📱 [Instagram – @vanguard.ace](https://www.instagram.com/vanguard.ace)
 🔗 [LinkedIn – sudarshanhingalje](https://www.linkedin.com/in/sudarshanhingalje)

----

 ## 📄 License

-This project is open source and free to use under the [MIT License](LICENSE).
+This project is open source and free to use under the owner sudarshan hingalje